 Include the option for different fonts, so uses can choose.

-Allow the use to choose between color combinations
+Allow the user to choose between colour combinations

 Set the body text size to least 14 px, instead of the existing 12px.

 Present blocks of texts in columns; don’t let text span the entire length of the screen on a widescreen display, allowing for better use of whitespace.